Huy-DNA/Cpp-STL-compatible-DSA/Algorithmic problems/Sorting problem/Linear-time sort/Bucket sort/README.md

 Observations:
 * Among the linear-time sorting algorithms I have implemented, this is the only one that works with floating point numbers and also relies on its fast average-case running time.
 * Actually even if the elements are not generated from a uniform distribution but we know the continous probability distribution function $P$ that is used to yield those elements, we can modify Bucket sort to sort them in linear time as well!
+> You can view the buckets as disjoint intervals whose union is the range [0..1): In the case where the $P$ is a uniform distribution, the buckets are just equal splits of the range [0, 1).
+The idea is to spread the elements across all the buckets.
+With uniform distribution, any elements are equally likely to fall into any one of those buckets if we partition the range [0, 1) this way.
+Quite intuitive right??
+> In the general case, the idea is the same - we only need to adjust the buckets' sizes according to the probability distribution $P$ so that **any elements** generated are equally likely to fall into one of the buckets.
+Figuring out the buckets' sizes is straightforward if you know the function $P$ - if there are $n$ elements, there should be a $1/n$ probability that an element fall into one specific bucket.